neutrons/SNAPRed/docs/source/glossary.rst

         The configuration of an instrument at a given point in time.
 This includes the positions of the detectors, the sample, and the source.
         It is also dependant on a number of other configurations relating to the instrument.

+    Interface Controller
+        The central controller within the SNAPRed application responsible for managing the lifecycle of SNAPRequests and producing corresponding SNAPResponses.
+It acts as the primary entry point for processing requests, utilizing a ServiceFactory to delegate tasks to specific services and handling both standard and recoverable exceptions.

     Interface Layer
         The architectural layer that provides the single point of interaction between the backend and frontend.
         Agnostic of frontend implementation, it recieves requests from the frontend and forwards them to the Orchestration Layer.